What’s a Psychosocial Risk Assessment?

 The increase in mental health-related workers’ compensation claims in Australia is multifaceted and can be attributed to several key factors:

-- Inadequate Support Systems: Despite growing awareness, many workplaces still lack adequate support systems and resources to address mental health issues effectively.
+5. Inadequate Support: Many workplaces still lack resources to effectively address mental health needs.
 This deficiency can exacerbate existing problems and contribute to the rise in compensation claims

 Addressing the Issue

-To effectively address the surge in mental health-related workers’ compensation claims, it is imperative to implement comprehensive strategies that prioritise the well-being of employees.
+To address rising mental health claims, implement strategies that prioritise employee well-being.
 Here are some potential solutions:

-- Promoting Mental Health Awareness: Employers should prioritise mental health awareness programs and initiatives to foster a supportive and inclusive workplace culture.
+1. Promoting Mental Health: Employers should prioritise awareness programs to build a supportive, inclusive workplace.
 This includes providing education on stress management, resilience building, and destigmatising conversations around mental health

 Mental health or psychological workers compensation claims are typically 7-8 times more than physical injuries.
 They are often complex & if not actively managed, they can have substantial impacts to your business.